U.S. WWII 1942 Transitional M1910 Aluminum Canteen and Cover

 The canteen is aluminum and has the rounded, flattened profile associated with the U.S. canteen pattern.
 The body is marked on one face with U.S. / T.A.C.U.
 Co. / 1942.
 The marking identifies The Aluminum Cooking Utensil Company as the maker and places the canteen in World War II production.

-The body has a horizontal seam visible near the bottom edge.
+The body has a perimeter seam that continues around the bottom and up the side edges where the formed sections meet.
 This is one of the key features that gives the piece its transitional value.
 The cap is a black composition or Bakelite-style cap with a cork insert.
 The retaining chain remains present.
 The cork seal is visible inside the cap and is part of the correct wartime style for this type of canteen.

 Canvas Cover